paulovn/artifact-manager/README.md

 and, optionally,

 * The [pysmb](https://pypi.python.org/pypi/pysmb/1.1.5) Python module,
-  only to use SMB transports for artifact upload
+  only to use SMB transport for artifact upload